mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Resistance Fighter, Aethorian Sympathizer, Freedom Fighter **Age:** 29 | **Alignment:** Chaotic Good
+**Role:** Resistance Fighter, Aethorian Sympathizer, Freedom Fighter

+### Background
 Katrina leads a small resistance cell in the border regions, fighting against what she sees as Thaldros's imperial ambitions.
 Her family was killed in a border raid—she blames the crown.

+### Connections
-**Connections:** Loose ties to Aethorian intelligence.
+Loose ties to Aethorian intelligence.
 Commands 12 fighters.
 Hated by border patrols.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Her family's death wasn't a simple raid—it was connected to the Northern Pact.
-She doesn't know about the giants, but she's getting close.
-Her brother survived and is now a Thaldros soldier.
+1. Her family's death wasn't a simple raid—it was connected to the Northern Pact.
+2. She doesn't know about the giants, but she's getting close.
+3. Her brother survived and is now a Thaldros soldier.
+}}

+### Hooks
-**Hooks:** Could be antagonist or ally depending on party's allegiances.
-The brother creates drama.
-The truth about her family could redirect her.
+- Could be antagonist or ally depending on party's allegiances.
+- The brother creates drama.
+- The truth about her family could redirect her.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}